 Check out our customer favorites and best-sellers

-In this article... we'll discuss four of our customer favorites for in-dash navigation receivers:
+In this article... we'll discuss five of our customer favorites for in-dash navigation receivers:

 - Boss BN965BLC with a backup camera

 What makes them top sellers and sure bets for 2021?
 Let's find out!

 More and more newer vehicles come with double-DIN (4" tall) dash openings, so why wouldn't you want to take advantage of that real estate with a spiffy and helpful new in-dash navigation receiver?
 You'll not only get great maps and guidance that'll work even when your phone can't provide directions, but you'll also have significant upgrades in sound and smartphone integration, especially with Android Auto™ and/or Apple CarPlay®.